bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 31°
-- Mostly Cloudy
+- Overcast
-- 89% humidity
+- 88% humidity
-- 6 mph wind
+- 4 mph wind
-- 83% cloud cover
+- 98% cloud cover
 - 58 AQI 🟨
 - About 9.8 inches of snow on the ground